OSM Mission and Background

-Background: Founded in the Fall of 2012, OSM performs four full orchestra concerts per year.
-The orchestra keeps its musical programming varied, presenting both standard repertoire and less-traditional works, and introducing culturally-diverse composers and soloists as well as new and exciting contemporary pieces.
+OSM performs several full orchestra concerts per year and keeps its musical programming varied, presenting both standard repertoire and less-traditional works, and introducing culturally-diverse composers and soloists as well as new and exciting contemporary pieces.

 OSM Educational Talks and Performances at Local Schools

-The OSM Woodwind Quintet performs in-school concerts every year at Title I schools whose students have little access to live concert music.
+The OSM Woodwind Quintet performs in-school concerts every year.
+The majority of these performances are at Title I schools whose students have little access to live concert music.
 By incorporating educational talks into each performance, the quintet enhances the learning experience for younger audiences and helps introduce them to new or unfamiliar genres.